interstitialRedirectModalTitle

 Morgan Swamp Preserve Landscape shot of Morgan Swamp in NE Ohio © Kent Mason

-Golden colors mix with oranges, reds and greens across the prairie at Morgan Swamp Preserve in Northeast Ohio.
-This preserve sits along the Grand River and offers a little bit of everything including wetlands, forest, river, prairie and pond.
-Enjoy the fall colors of the trees and plants as you float on the river or hike the trails.
+Enjoy the showy fall colors as you float on the Grand River or hike the preserve's trails.
+With more than 100 bird species, 24 fishes, 26 reptiles and 24 mammals, you never know what you might spot.
 If you're lucky, you might catch a glimpse of beaver or otter on your visit.
-Visitors may also hear sounds of school children playing as they explore our Dr. James K. Bissell Nature Center and the preserve on a field trip with their classmates.
+Visitors may also hear sounds of school children playing as they explore our Dr. James K. Bissell Nature Center on a field trip with their classmates.

 Ohio River A view down the Ohio River in Autumn © Kent Mason